mozilla/simulated-devices/README.md

-# devices.json
+# devices

-A catalog of common web-enabled devices and their properties.
+`devices.json` is a catalog of common web-enabled devices and their properties.

     {
       TYPES: [ "phones", … ],